windkh/node-red-contrib-telegrambot/README.md

  - Skiepp: for providing the send chat action idea.
  - MK-2001: for providing the sendMediaGroup function.
  - cowchimp: for adding the support for `Node-RED v1.0+` (async)
  - JokerQyou: for adding the support for using webhook without certificate
  - bonastreyair: for providing ideas for improving the command node
+ - daevidpreis: for multi response and no auth commands.

 # Dependencies
 The nodes are tested with `Node.js v8.11.1` and `Node-RED v0.20.3`.
 It also supports `Node-RED v1.0+`.